raspberrypilearning/octapi-calculating-pi/en/step_4.md

 `2 / π = result`

-### Challenge: implement Viète's method

-Working through the steps described above, write a Python program to calculate the value of π using Viète's product series.

 --- hints ---
 --- hint ---
 Here is some pseudocode to help you write your program: